a-rios/squoia/Readme.md

 follow installation instructions, see http://www.maltparser.org/install.html

-set maltPath in es.cfg to your installation of maltparser
+set maltPath in translate_example.cfg to your installation of maltparser

 compile server-client modules ($MALTPARSER_DIR= path to your maltparser installtion):